PoliseeAI/polisee/_docs/PRD-phase-1-core-q&a-engine.md

 -   Upon receiving a valid question, the script must immediately print a status message to the console, such as `> Searching knowledge base and generating response...`.

 ### FR3: Knowledge Base Search
--   The system must connect to a pre-existing PostgreSQL database named `polgen`.
+-   The system must connect to a pre-existing PostgreSQL database.
--   It must perform a similarity search on the `chunks` table to find text chunks relevant to the user's question.
+-   It must perform a similarity search against the pre-populated `PGVector` vector store collection to find text chunks relevant to the user's question.
 -   The search must retrieve the **top 5** most relevant chunks.
--   For each retrieved chunk, the system must retain both the text (`chunk_text`) and its source document metadata (specifically the `file_name` from the `documents` table).
+-   The system must retrieve these chunks as LangChain `Document` objects.
+For each retrieved document, the system must use its page content and its metadata dictionary, which contains the original source filename.

 ### FR4: AI-Powered Answer Generation
 -   The system must use the `gpt-4-turbo` model from OpenAI to generate the final answer.